-Table, set forward two years for females, projected
+Weighted Mortality Table, set forward five years for males,

-Disabled: Sex-distinct RP-2014 Disabled Retiree Mortality Table, members are based on the United States Department of Commerce Daily Treasury Yield Curve Rates for durations between 5 and 30 years; interest rate is based on the expected lifetime of the members at the time they retire.
+Post-retirement: Pub-2010 Public Safety Retiree Amount-Weighted Mortality Table, set back one year for females, members are based on the United States Department of Commerce Daily Treasury Yield Curve Rates for durations between 5 and 30 years; interest rate is based on the expected lifetime of the members at the time they retire.
 Interest is only paid on DROP account balances as of September 1, 2017.